Aigerim-Zh/Yelp-Project/README.md

 ### Segment Three

+We did research and tested various _Suported Vector Machine_ or **SVM** machine learning methods.
 After scaling the data with _StandardScaler()_, we reached the best performance with *rbf* kernel, random_state=1, gamma=0.05, C=0.01.
 There was **zero** overfitting but the accuracy was still much lower than the AdaBoost Ensemble classifier.
 We acknowledged that there may be parameters we are not yet familiar with in **SVM**.
 Had we more time and a larger number of observations, this model may have been a promising prospect.
 The code can be seen [here](svm_model_stnd_scaler_rbf.ipynb).